luyadev/luya/docs/guide/lesson-imagesliderblock.md

 ![Creating ImagesliderBlock](https://raw.githubusercontent.com/luyadev/luya/master/docs/guide/img/imagesliderblock-create.gif "Creating block with commands")

-This will automatically create an pre filled "ImagesliderBlock.php" in our **blocks** directory and an empty view file with the same name in **views/blocks**
+This will automatically create an pre filled `ImagesliderBlock.php` in our **blocks** directory and an empty view file with the same name in **views/blocks**

-## Register an external Javascript and CSS file
+## Register an external JavaScript and CSS file

 As LUYA is build upon Yii2, we can use the built in asset system.
 We register external JS files like [shown in the Yii guide](http://www.yiiframework.com/doc-2.0/guide-output-client-scripts.html#script-files) in the beginning of the view file: